 - Access your IU Box files and folders from a mobile device with the Box app.
 There’s an app for iOS, Android, Windows, and Blackberry.
 Log in using the Single Sign-on (SSO) option and your IU email address.
 You’ll be sent to the CAS authentication page.
 There’s more about logging in to the app in this IU Knowledge Base (KB) document.
 You can also access the Box mobile site (box.iu.edu) with your device’s browser, but it offers limited functionality.

 - Canvas in a browser on your device is okay, but the interface can get a little unwieldy.
 The Canvas mobile app shows a simpler, more manageable view.
 Some Canvas features are not available in the app.
-Check this list to see what's supported in the different operating systems.

 - Google at IU offers a variety of productivity and collaboration tools for use by IU students, faculty, and staff.
 The service’s mobile apps for Android and iOS include Google Drive, Google Docs, Sheets and Slides, Google Calendar, and more.
 Find out how to access your Google at IU account from this KB doc.